zoisite-rb/zoisite-rb/guides/source/action_controller_advanced_topics.md

 sent in the HTTP header with each request.

 HTTP basic authentication is an authentication scheme that is supported by most browsers.
-Using HTTP Basic authentication in a Rails controller can be done by using the [`http_basic_authenticate_with`][] method:
+Using HTTP Basic authentication in a Zoisite controller can be done by using the [`http_basic_authenticate_with`][] method:

 ```ruby